Dragon Tree &

 Optimal Soil & Fertilizer Needs

 Dracaena plant favors very airy, sandy soil that drains well.
 Planting them in ordinary soil will result in compacted roots, stunted growth, and most likely root rot.
-Instead, make or buy a well-draining potting mix, or ideally use our specialized potting mix that contains over 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your blood tree to thrive.
+Instead, make or buy a well-draining regular potting soil, or ideally use our specialized potting mix that contains over 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your blood tree to thrive.

 So go ahead and give your Dragon's blood plant some love with a good natural fertilizer because when it comes to soil and fertilizers, through experience, we know what works best!